 Led by the founder of the National Federation of Women Workers, Mary Macarthur, their ten week strike successfully established the right to a minimum wage.

-A family friendly street festival involving market stalls, fun fair rides, speeches, street theatre, music and debate, the 2017 festival promises to be a hugely successful and enjoyable day.
-The bigest annual celebration of women's history in Britain.
+A family friendly street festival involving market stalls, fun fair rides, speeches, street theatre, music and debate.

 How to get to Cradley Heath from Wolverhampton by train:

 leave Wolverhampton Rail Station, taking London Midland train towards Walsall